open-telemetry/opentelemetry-php/README.md

 ```bash
 make test
 ```
-from your bash compatible shell.
 This will output the test output as well as a test coverage analysis (text + html - see `tests/coverage/html`).
 Code that doesn't pass our currently defined tests will emit a failure in CI

 ## PhpMetrics
 To generate a report showing a variety of metrics for the library and its classes, you can run: